 Dorr is a very small town located in the state of Michigan.
 With a population of 3,520 people and three associated neighborhoods, Dorr is the 250th largest community in Michigan.

-Because of many things, Dorr is a great place for families with children to consider.
-First of all, many other families with children live here, making Dorr a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Dorr has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Dorr is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dorr’s overall crime rate is lower than average for the country.

-As is often the case in a small town, Dorr doesn't have a public transportation system that people use for their commute.
+Dorr is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Dorr citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.71% of adults 25 and older in Dorr have a college degree.
+In terms of college education, Dorr is nearly on par with the US average for all cities of 21.84%: 19.71% of adults 25 and older in Dorr have a bachelor's degree or advanced degree.

 The people who call Dorr home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dorr residents report their race to be White.
 Important ancestries of people in Dorr include Dutch, German, English, Polish, and Irish.